Silversoul2k5/Line-Follower-with-PID/README.md

 # Line Follower Robot

+# What is PID?
+PID (Proportional–Integral–Derivative) is a control algorithm that allows the robot to follow a line smoothly and accurately.
+Instead of using simple left/right conditions, PID continuously calculates how far the robot is from the center of the line and adjusts motor speeds accordingly.

+# How it works:
+P (Proportional): Corrects based on how far the robot is from the line I (Integral): Corrects small long-term drift
+D (Derivative): Smooths movement and reduces oscillation

+# Why use PID?
+PID makes the robot:
+smoother
+faster
+more stable
+better at corners
+accurate even at high speed

+By combining P + I + D, the robot automatically stays centered on the line with balanced left/right motor control.

 # Materials Required
 - 4WD or 2WD chassis
 - Arduino-compatible microcontroller (UNO, Nano, Mini, ESP32* with Arduino core, etc.)